Marcia Huber: Education

 Huber received a B.S. in chemical engineering at the University of Pittsburgh, and a Ph.D. in chemical and petroleum refining engineering at the Colorado School of Mines after a brief stint working for Rockwell International.
 Her 1985 dissertation is titled An investigation of heat transfer in packed beds at high temperatures and low Reynold's numbers.
 Huber's doctoral advisor was M. C. Jones.

 Career

 After graduating with her Ph.D. from the Colorado School of Mines Huber began working at the NIST as a National Research Council (NRC) postdoctoral research fellow working with James Ely.
 Her post-doc focused on developing extended corresponding states models for the properties of fluids, especially heavy hydrocarbons.
 This work was expanded and incorporated into several early computer databases for thermophysical properties, including what is now NIST Database 23, more commonly called REFPROP.

-Huber is currently a chemical engineer at the National Institute of Standards and Technology, and is active in organizing the International Symposium on Thermophysical Properties, held triennially in Boulder, Colorado, USA.
+Huber is currently a chemical engineer at the National Institute of Standards and Technology, and is active in organizing the International Symposium on Thermophysical Properties, held triennially in Boulder, Colorado, US.
 Previous positions held by Huber at NIST include being the group leader of the Theory and Modelling of Fluids Group.